 Doctors don't know exactly why some people develop Alzheimer's disease, but it's associated with a number of risk factors.
 These may include:

 If you have Down's syndrome, you are also at greater risk of developing Alzheimer's disease as you get older.

 Alzheimer's disease can be difficult to diagnose, especially in the early stages.

 Your GP may ask you a series of questions designed to test your memory and thinking, for example, using a test called the Mini-Mental State Examination.
-He or she may also test your urine or do blood tests to see whether any other condition may be causing your symptoms, which may be treatable.
+He or she may also ask you to have a urine test or blood tests to see whether any other condition may be causing your symptoms, which may be treatable.

 If your GP thinks that you may have Alzheimer's disease, he or she is likely to refer you to a Memory Assessment Service to see specialist doctors and nurses for more tests.
 These may include further tests to check your memory and thinking, and observation of your behaviour.
 You may be asked to have a CT or MRI brain scan.